kicaj29/Kubernetes/Keda/readme.md

 kubernetes                                  ClusterIP   10.96.0.1       <none>        443/TCP        96m
 ```

-Next call from Chrome local machine (use localhost and not CLUSTER-IP):
+Next call from Chrome local machine (use localhost and not CLUSTER-IP), this time it should work:

 ```
 http://localhost:30317/swagger/index.html